M62 crash: Father admits manslaughter after son hit by car

 He also admitted dangerous driving and failing to provide a specimen.

+"Rycroft continued to drive despite his parents' best efforts to stop him.
+His decision to leave the scene of the crash and attempt to cross the motorway whilst responsible for a young boy was reckless folly.

+"Callum paid the ultimate price for his father's careless and criminal actions, and the rest of his family are left to mourn his loss.
+Our deepest sympathies remain with them."

-Following the hearing he was remanded in custody ahead of sentencing.
+Rycroft has been remanded in custody ahead of sentencing at a later date.

-A date for the hearing has not yet been set but the judge said it would not be before 19 September.

-Another man, 47, from Bolton, who was arrested on suspicion of causing death by dangerous driving, has been released on bail pending further inquiries, West Yorkshire Police has previously said.
+A 47-year-old man from Bolton was arrested on suspicion of causing death by dangerous driving, but has been released on bail pending further inquiries, West Yorkshire Police previously said.

 Follow BBC Yorkshire on Facebook, Twitter and Instagram.
 Send your story ideas to yorkslincs.news@bbc.co.uk